 As of late, a new kind of “designer” scaffolding is popping up around the city from a company called Urban Umbrella.
 The company claims to make “New York City’s first scaffolding design alternative.”
 This spring, the brand will feature its designer scaffolding in front of buildings across the city in a partnership with Madison Avenue Business Improvement District (MABID).

-Expect to see Madison Avenue’s glitzy sidewalks (between East 57th Street to East 86th Street in Manhattan) covered in the recycled steel and plastic scaffolding that aims to compliment the shopping avenue, rather than make it look like a construction site.
+Expect to see Madison Avenue’s glitzy sidewalks (between East 57th Street to East 86th Street in Manhattan) covered in the recycled steel and plastic scaffolding that aims to complement the shopping avenue, rather than make it look like a construction site.

 The partnership is part of the BID’s efforts to promote safe sidewalks, without detracting from the aesthetic investments in the avenue’s storefronts and building design.

 MABID President Matthew Bauer said, “Urban Umbrella is a game-changer; it takes what was a necessary element of the New York City streetscape and not a particularly welcome one, scaffolding, and turns it into an amenity.
 Urban Umbrella scaffolding allows for passage of light and air, compliments the Upper East Side’s historic architecture, and generally looks good, making the street more inviting for pedestrians.”

 Urban Umbrella’s scaffolding is currently up outside the Ralph Lauren flagship store and the Apple Store, both on Madison Avenue.
 It’s also outside of apartment buildings, too, like one at 40 East 66th Street and at 31 East 72nd Street.